Retiree Health Insurance

 Medicare Part A and PEIA

 Medicare Part A is an free entitlement available to most people at the attainment of age 65 or earlier for disability and some specific medical conditions.
 If you are not receiving Social Security benefits when you turn 65 you will need to sign up for Medicare Part A if you would like to have Medicare coverage.
 Bear in mind, if you are an actively working employee of WVU and have PEIA coverage due to your active employment, PEIA will remain your primary coverage for yourself and any dependents you have covered by PEIA.
-If you are already beyond age 65 and not signed up for Medicare just contact the Social Security Administration to enroll.
-For more information contact the Social Security Administration at 1.800.772.1213 or online at www.ssa.gov or www.medicare.gov.
+If you are already beyond age 65 and not signed up for Medicare, contact the Social Security Administration at 1.800.772.1213 or online at www.ssa.gov or www.medicare.gov for additional information and to enroll.

 Medicare Part B and PEIA